Hexagon/minitz/README.md

 *   Convert dates between any timezone supported by the system.
 *   Parses ISO8601 time strings.
 *   MIT licensed, use the library any way you want.
 For real.
-*   Minimal, no dependencies.
+*   Minimal (less than 2 KB minified), no dependencies.
 Relies on JavaScript Intl and current best practices.
 *   Works in Node.js >=14.0 (both require and import).
 *   Works in Deno >=1.8.
 *   Works in browsers as standalone, UMD or ES-module.